 I don’t have to tell you how important user engagement factors are.

 For the longest time, Google entrusted their SERPs to other bloggers.
-Links were perceived as a stamp of approval where one blogger transfers his authority to another.
+External links were perceived as a stamp of approval where one blogger transfers his authority to another.

 Google decided to put a stop to this slowly starting to transfer decision making to visitors.
-User’s opinion is slowly becoming the dominant factor that will guide the rankings.
+User’s opinion is slowly becoming the dominant ranking factor that will guide the rankings.

 This is why bounce rate is so important nowadays.

 What is bounce rate?

-Bounce rate is the percentage visitors who visit the site and then leave it right away.
+Bounce rate is the percentage of visitors coming to your site and then leaving it without visiting any other page on it.

 Basically, when you see something interesting on the Internet and you click on it, you will be sent to a landing page.
 This is the first page you see and your first contact with a website.

-Some people will not be satisfied with this page causing them to instantly leave.
+Some people who visited will not be satisfied with this page causing them to instantly leave.

 The number of visitors who instantly left form the bounce rate index.
 It is measured in percentage.
 So, if 100 % of visitors bounced (left), this is a good indication that they hate what they’re seeing.

-When Google sees such a behavior, it is good indication that their search algorithm was wrong.
-Increased bounce rate makes the page less relevant and it slowly starts losing rankings.
+When Google sees such a behavior, it is good indication that their search engine algorithm was wrong.
+Increased bounce rate makes the page less relevant and it slowly starts losing rankings in search engines.

 Because of this, it is necessary to pay attention to this metric and lower your bounce rate as much as possible.
 The Lower the better.

-Here are some great ways to improve your bounce rate percentage:
+Here are some great ways for reducing Google Analytics bounce rate percentage:

-High bounce rate is usually caused by poor targeting.
+High websites bounce rate is usually caused by poor targeting.

 If you share your message with an audience that isn’t generally into it, they might click on a link and visit the page due to curiosity.
 Even if they like the content, they probably won’t have the incentive to browse forward.